TheWidlarzGroup/react-native-notificated/docs/docs/examples/global-config-examples.md

 Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section.<br/>
 So I think there is no use to do it here again.<br/>
-Here we have only few differences I need to mention, and they are minimal:
+Here we have only a few differences I need to mention, and they are minimal:

 - we use `modify()` and `remove()` only if the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
-We can remove notification, or modify it.
+We can remove the notification, or modify it.
 So, we will not use them here and in the other examples.
-Because of the same reason we will not use `useState` and `useNotificationController` here.
+Because of the same reason, we will not use `useState` and `useNotificationController` here.
 - we filled the `globalConfig` object in the `defaultStylesSettings`.
 This object is responsible for setting properties for all notifications.
 To read more please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md) section.
   <br/>

-In fact that's the only differences between Default Examples and Global Config Examples.<br/>
+That's the only difference between Default Examples and Global Config Examples.<br/>
-Let's take a look at the code and the visualisations then:
+Let's take a look at the code and the visualizations then:

 ## Code